Harold Leslie Edwards: Military Medal

 More Honours For Kingswood Men One of the most interesting items in the programme at our Empire Day fete, was the presentation of Medals won for distinguished conduct at the Front, by three of our patients.
 The Distinguished Conduct Medal was awarded to 107065, Private T. N. Armit, of the 2nd C.M.R.’s, and the Military Medal to 787002, Corporal H. L. Edwards, of the 38th Battalion, and to 18421, Lance-Corporal V. Eryl, of the 52nd Battalion.
 Mrs. Raynolds, on pinning the coveted medals on the men’s breasts, in a few well-chosen words, expressed the pride and pleasure which all those connected with Kingswood experienced in having such brave men in the Home, and in hearing of their noble deeds.
 Needless to say, the three heroes of the day were very heartily cheered by their comrades.
 The brave deed which merited even a higher distinction for Corporal Edwards, is worthy of mention.
 During the desperate fighting at Vimy Ridge on the memorable ninth of April, the advance of his company was held up by a well-handled machine-gun and its crew of six Germans.
 The gun and its crew were well sheltered in a large shell crater, protected in front by barbed wire entanglements.
 Five separate attempts to advance in front and capture the gun were made by parties of volunteers, two at a time, but they fell one by one.
 Corporal Edwards and a comrade then worked their way round the flank, taking cover over the uneven shell-pitted ground, took the Germans by surprise, disposed of five by rifle, bayonet and revolver, and carried back the gun and the remaining German as a prisoner.
 Corporal Edwards and his comrade immediately made good use of the captured machine gun against other bodies of German troops.
 Corporal Edwards hails from Smiths’ Falls, his father is Major Edwards of the 240th Battalion, and his uncle is a Captain in the same Battalion.
-He also has a brother a Sergeant in the Canadian Army—truly a fine family record. —From report of Resident Secretary.
+He also has a brother a Sergeant in the Canadian Army—truly a fine family record.